webbouwer/wp-startup/README.md

-# wp-startup
+# WP Startup 'Early Bird' version
-Do more with a basic WP install
+Do more with basic Wordpress

-The WP Startup plugin hooks into your basic Wordpress installation and provides options to enable or disables Wordpress core functionalities and extra functionalities to tweak your website layout and performance.
+The WP Startup plugin hooks into your basic Wordpress installation options to enable and disable Wordpress core functionalities and extra functionalities to tweak your website layout and performance.

-setup & testing:
+Early Bird features:

 - enable Theme background image
 - enable Link Manager component
 - disable Gravatars